xyproto/png2svg/README.md

 ## Example usage

+Generate an SVG image with as few rectangles as possible (`-o` for "output"):

+    png2svg -o output.svg input.png

 Generate an SVG image with one rectangle per pixel:

     png2svg -p -o output.svg input.png

-Generate an SVG image with as few rectangles as possible (optimized):

-    png2svg -o output.svg input.png

-Generate an SVG image with as few rectangles as possible (4096 colors):
+Generate an SVG image where the output is limited to 4096 unique colors (`-q` for quantize):

     png2svg -q -o output.svg input.png

-Like above, but with verbose/progress output:
+Like above, but with progress information while the image is being generated:

     png2svg -v -q -o output.svg input.png